NEW: Players' union files petition in federal court in Minnesota to have four-game suspension overturned

-"We presented the commissioner with an unprecedented amount of electronic data, all of which is incontrovertible," said Don Yee, Brady's lawyer.
-"I do not think that any private citizen would have agreed to provide anyone with the amount of information that Tom was willing to reveal to the commissioner."
+“We presented the commissioner with an unprecedented amount of electronic data, all of which is incontrovertible,” Yee said.
+“I do not think that any private citizen would have agreed to provide anyone with the amount of information that Tom was willing to reveal to the commissioner.”

-He said Goodell ignored electronic information, and "we don't know why."
+He said electronic information was ignored by Goodell, and “we don’t know why.”

 Lawyer Ted Wells, who led the investigation, said Brady probably had at least a general knowledge about how the balls were deflated.